 I have now edited those details out of this article after realising that I, too, played a role in disseminating the sensationalist titbits of violence against women who have paid the ultimate price for their male partners' misogyny.

 I'm deeply sorry for that.

-Tragically, it has taken the lives of Nikita Chawla, Tara Brown, Allison Baden-Clay, Teresa Bradford, Ora Holt, Victoria Comrie Cullen as well as the horrific deaths and lived experiences of countless other women victims to draw attention to Australia’s domestic violence epidemic.
+Tragically, it has taken the lives of women who have died at the hands of their partners and the lived experiences of countless women survivors to draw attention to Australia’s domestic and family violence epidemic.